m-axis/labelled-box/README.md

 The web app helps track your packed boxes with help of QR codes.

 ## Steps to run the app
-1. Install the requires gems
+1. open command line from project dir
-2. open command line from project dir
+2. run the rake command
-3. run the rake command
+  * bundle install
   * rake db:migrate
   * ruby app.rb